Samantha Baines: Personal life

-Comedy career
+Career

-From 2010 to 2014, Baines has been a member of all female sketch group Vinegar (formerly known as Vinegar Knickers), alongside Harriet Fisher and Katie Burnetts.
+From 2010 to 2014, Baines was a member of all female sketch group Vinegar (formerly known as Vinegar Knickers), alongside Harriet Fisher and Katie Burnetts.
 Vinegar were finalists in the NATYS 2014.
 Vinegar took two comedy sketch shows to the Edinburgh Fringe in 2011 and 2012, and received four and five star reviews.

 In 2011, Baines played Clarissa Ankle in the online gaming sensation Behind the Bytes, a sitcom based on the world of video games.
 The character of Clarissa Ankle proved so popular that she had her own spin-off series, Bytes Breaks.

 In 2013, Baines played posh chav Steph, in Lee Nelson's Well Funny People (BBC Three) (for which she also voiced Sexy Woman), and receptionist Susan in Hank Zipzer (CBBC).

 Baines took the lead role of Kate in the play Blueprint (by Corinne Furness) in 2013, which she reprised in 2014 at the BikeShed Theatre.
 The role was an emotional look at the life of a woman dying of Leukaemia, for which Baines received positive reviews.
 Belinda Dillon of Exeunt Magazine stated that the role was "superbly played", and the festival publication Wildfire said, "Samantha Baines takes the lead, giving a performance of amazing honesty and courage, which compels the audience to take her to their hearts".

 She performed her first spot at The Comedy Store in London in 2015.

 In 2015, Baines starred as Mary in UK cinema release A Royal Night Out, directed by Julian Jarrold for Lionsgate and Ecosse Films.
 Baines plays Mary in The Crown also directed by Julian Jarrold.

 Baines writes comedy posts for the Huffington Post Comedy and Time Out.
 She also creates her own comic poetry which she posts via her personal blog and which she published as a book, Poentry: silly po-faced entries.

 Baines took the role of the Female MC in Magic Mike Live London at the Hippodrome Casino in London's West End in 2018 until 2020, originating the role for the London show and collaborating with Channing Tatum on the script.
 Magic Mike Live London is a show based on the Magic Mike film franchise and is directed by Channing Tatum, it is featured in the film Magic Mike's Last Dance.
 WhatsOnStage stated Baines was "out and out hilarious", whilst The Independent commented on her "winning stage presence" in the role.

+In 2025, Samantha launched her brand Baines London.